Updated December 2023

 6. Evaluate Your Employee Benefits

 Open enrollment for benefits has already passed for many of us, but do you truly understand your coverage and all of the options available to you?
 Or have you merely just kept the same insurance you have had in place for years just because it seems ok?
 Now is a great time to evaluate the choices your employer offers you to see if you are paying too much out of pocket for your health, dental, life and disability insurances.
 Could you be better off shopping for these products on the open market?
 In addition to insurance, are you aware of the other benefits your employer might be offering you such as pre-tax commuter accounts and legal plans.
 Some benefits can sound similar, such as an HSA (Health Spending Account) and an FSA (Flexible Spending Account) have numerous important differences.
 Do you fully understand what the similarities and differences are?

 This involves numerous items including reviewing your account beneficiaries, update or create your trust, coordinate asset titling with the rest of your estate plan and get your health care directive and durable power of attorney in place.
 Both your financial advisor and estate planning attorney are good resources to connect with to discuss these items.
 Make this the year that you get your estate plan in order.

 8. Be Prepared for Tax Filing

-Make sure that you keep an eye out for the investment tax documents that will start coming your way at the end of the month and accumulate any other tax information to make filing as least stressful as possible.
-Also, for the upcoming tax year, check your tax withholding if you didn’t so in 2019.
+Make sure that you keep an eye out for the investment tax documents that will start coming your way at the end of the January and accumulate any other tax information to make filing as least stressful as possible.
+For the upcoming tax year, make sure to check your tax withholding.
 It is very easy step you can take to avoid tax surprises down the road.